spinningarrow/resume/resume.md

   front-end, Python (Django, Pandas, and spaCy) on the backend, and Ansible for IT automation
 - A point of sale mobile application using React Native
+- A financial insights application for relationship managers using AngularJS, React, Elasticsearch, and Spark
+- A fleet management solution comprising of microfrontend applications, a small data ingestion pipeline, and multiple backend services using React, Go, AWS, and Concourse CI
+- A customer services platform using a microfrontends approach to decouple the release processes of multiple teams, using Vue.js, TypeScript, and GraphQL
+- An online sales calculator application built using React and TypeScript
+- A service booking platform built with Angular and Kotlin and hosted on AWS ECS

+Aside from these, I was also an instructor for ThoughtWorks JumpStart - a 12-weeks full-time coaching and mentoring program for individuals who want to build and develop specialised skills in software development.
+This involved developing the curriculum and teaching classes on full-stack web development and agile software engineering.

 ### Instructor, General Assembly Singapore
 #### July 2016 – October 2016